dseeni/TechArtDemos/README.md

 ### Maya Python cmds Component Transformation and Mesh merging
 - After solver calculations and topological sorting are done via the Maya API final mesh manipulation is pushed to Maya Cmds.
-This allows for the tools to take advantage of Maya's built in undo, given that geometry modifier based plugins have very little documentation, especially for API 2.0.
-A custom node plugin was attempted, however it was abandoned due to lack of support and documentation.
+This allows for the tools to take advantage of Maya's built-in undo, given that geometry modifying plugins have very little documentation, especially for API 2.0.

+A custom node plugin was attempted, however it was abandoned due to lack of recent support and documentation.

 - Further Reading on PolyModifier with API 1.0: https://download.autodesk.com/us/maya/2009help/api/poly_modifier_8py-example.html